This Dogecoin Rival Is The Most Traded Crypto By Ethereum Whales Today | Benzinga

 This Dogecoin Rival Is The Most Traded Crypto By Ethereum Whales Today

-Shiba Inu (CRYPTO: SHIB) — the self-described “Dogecoin (CRYPTO: DOGE) killer” — has emerged as the most traded cryptocurrency by the 1,000 biggest Ethereum (CRYPTO: ETH) wallets in the past 24 hours.
+Shiba Inu (CRYPTO: SHIB) — the self-described “Dogecoin (CRYPTO: DOGE) killer” — has emerged as the most traded cryptocurrency by the 1,000 biggest Ethereum (CRYPTO: ETH) wallets in the past 24 hours, as at press time late Wednesday.

-What Happened: Shiba Inu stood in the tenth position among the most purchased tokens by the Ethereum whales as at press time late Thursday, according to WhaleStats data.

 See Also: How To Buy Shiba Inu Coin (SHIB)

-Several major companies now accept Shiba Inu and Dogecoin as payment for their products and services.
+Companies such as Newegg Commerce Inc. (NASDAQ:NEGG), GameStop Corp.
+(NYSE:GME) and Nordstrom Inc. (NYSE:JWN) now accept Shiba Inu as payment for their products and services.

-Earlier this week, Shiba Inu said it entered into a partnership with the John Richmond fashion label.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.